Eugenie Besserer: Career

 Besserer's initial theatrical experience came with McKee Rankin when the producer had Nance O'Neill as a star.
 Soon, she appeared with notable stage actors including Frank Keenan and Wilton Lackaye.
 As a youth, she played a juvenile part with Maurice Barrymore.
 She performed a season at Pike's Opera House in Portland, Oregon.
 Another season, Besserer acted in a drama opposite Henry Kolker.
 The illness of her sister brought her to the West Coast, and she came to Hollywood in 1910 when films were just starting to be made there.

 In motion pictures, Eugenie was usually cast in mother roles, including as the mother of Al Jolson's character in The Jazz Singer.
 Besserer became associated with the Selig Polyscope Company.
 She portrayed Aunt Ray Innis in The Circular Staircase (1915), based on the novel by Mary Roberts Rinehart.

 Personal life

-When Besserer was 15, she married art dealer Albert W. Hegger.
+Besserer married art dealer Albert W. Hegger.
 They had one daughter.